A compilation of optical starlight polarization catalogs: Overview of the data

 \subsection{Duplicate entries}

-As mentioned previously, the Extended Polarization catalog and the Source catalog may contain multiple entries for any given star.
 This is the case, for example, if multiple measurements of a star at different wavelengths or at different times are presented in a publication.
-In this case, all these measurements in our catalog will have the same starID.
+In this case, all these measurements in our catalog will have the same \texttt{starID}.
 Multiple (i.e. duplicate) entries can also exist if the same star has been measured in multiple catalogs (from different publications).
 The measurements may not be independent, as can happen either when an earlier measurement is reported as-is in a later publication $-$ for example \citet{Berdyugin2014AA...561A..24B} includes some of the \citet{Berdyugin2002AA...384.1050B} data.
 The more common situation is when new observations of a star with already published polarization are conducted (in the same band).
 In these cases the multiple measurements of the star could be combined to obtain an updated estimate.
 However this is not advised, for a number of reasons.
-First, the two measurements could be inconsistent, as a result of (a) intrinsic variability of the polarization of the star or (b) unaccounted-for systematic uncertainties in any of the observations.
-We also note that multiple measurements could be erroneously assigned to the same \textit{Gaia} source, as a result of mis-identification in the cross-matching (e.g. in crowded fields).
+First, the two measurements could be inconsistent, as a result of (a) intrinsic variability of the polarization of the star or (b) unaccounted-for systematic uncertainties in any of the observations. {If different filters were used, then the wavelength-dependence of polarization \citep{Serkowski1975} should be taken into account when attempting to combine the data.} We note that multiple measurements could be erroneously assigned to the same \textit{Gaia} source, as a result of mis-identification in the cross-matching (e.g. in crowded fields).